The Best Online MSN in Health Informatics Programs

 After graduation, you may find a position at a hospital or healthcare system as a nursing informatics specialist, clinical analyst, or director or manager of clinical informatics.

 The average salary for nursing informatics specialists is $84,109, according to 2024 estimates from Payscale.
-Nursing informatics specialists may earn more if they have an informatics certification, 11 or more years of experience, and a doctoral degree.
+Nursing informatics specialists can earn more if they have an informatics certification, 11 or more years of experience, and a doctoral degree.

 According to the 2023 Nursing Informatics Workforce survey from the Healthcare Information and Management Systems Society, 60% of nursing informaticists reported earning a base annual salary of $100,000 or more.
 This includes: